protos50/SQLi-BruteForcer-Test-RustServer/README.md

 5. Press '5' to save found credentials to a JSON file.

 6. Press '6' to exit the script.

+### Disclaimer

+Use this tool responsibly and only on targets where you have explicit authorization.

 ## Contributing